arnaudoff/scala-quick/06_functional_objects/README.md

 change it
-- Immutable objects make safe hash table keys, while mutable objects can be mutated after they are placed into a hash table, meaning they may not be found the next time he hash table is accessed
+- Immutable objects make safe hash table keys, while mutable objects can be mutated after they are placed into a hash table, meaning they may not be found the next time the hash table is accessed
 - Immutable objects, however, have a disadvantage: they sometimes require that a large object graph is copied, where an update could be done in place, which might cause a performance bottleneck